We promote community awareness and provide tangible resources to individuals impacted by domestic violence.

 Join the Movement

-Since the formation of a board, advisors, and volunteers, WIANL has expanded its reach to survivors through sponsorships, events, and partnering with organization that worked in cross sections of domestic violence advocacy.
+We began as a grassroots movement, hosting our 1st official event in October, 2010 and became an official 501(c)3 non-profit organization in 2014.
+Since the formation of a board, advisors, and volunteers, WIANL has expanded its reach to survivors through sponsorships, events, and partnering with organizations on a local and national level who work in cross sections of domestic violence advocacy.

 flex spending cards